Mark Everist: Publications

 In his Arts and Humanities Research Council-funded project, Cantum pulcriorem invenire: Thirteenth-Century Latin Poetry and Music (CPI), Everist and a team of specialists at the University of Southampton investigated the medieval Conductus (2010–2016).
 The project produced three professional CDs of the repertory under examination and also supported four PhD dissertations and Everist's monograph entitled Discovering Medieval Song (Cambridge: Cambridge University Press, 2018).
+The project was described as follows: "The achievements of the CPI project will have long-lasting and transformational effects on the ways in which conducti are studied, analysed and performed".
+Other grant capture includes 14 awards from the British Academy and 13 from the Arts and Humanities Research Council.

-He is also the co-director of the network "France: Musiques, Cultures, 1789–1918".
+He is also the co-director of the network "France: Musiques, Cultures, 1789–1918", and manages four digital resources (listed below).